'Stars aligned' for AB InBev's megabrew merger plan

-BRUSSELS Anheuser-Busch InBev's (ABI.BR) CEO says a study of SABMiller's SAB.L African beer markets and talks with top shareholders led to an "alignment of stars" that drew it to its nearest rival.
+BRUSSELS Anheuser-Busch InBev's CEO says a study of SABMiller's African beer markets and talks with top shareholders led to an "alignment of stars" that drew it to its nearest rival.

-But observers say the real catalysts for the $100 billion (65 billion pounds) takeover proposal made public on Oct.
-7 are a steep fall in SABMiller's share price, search for growth beyond AB InBev's declining core Americas markets and a desire not to give SABMiller's new management enough time to execute a workable defence.
+But observers say the real catalysts for the $100 billion takeover proposal made public on Oct.
+7 are a steep fall in SABMiller's share price, search for growth beyond AB InBev's declining core Americas markets and a desire not to give SABMiller's new management enough time to execute a workable defense.

 Analysts have speculated on the tie-up of the world's top two brewers for years.
 Chief Executive Carlos Brito told a conference call last week that his company has been eyeing its rival for "quite a while".